schilkp/schilkp.github.io/content/blog/2026-01-20-nvim_external_diagnostics/index.md

 +++
-title="Working with external warnings and diagnostics in NVIM." description="""
+title="Working with external warnings and diagnostics in NVIM" description="""
 Compilers and tools in the VLSI and RTL world often produce a very large number of warnings and errors when run.
-I was interested in being able to quickly see all and navigate these diagnostics directly in (Neo)Vim.
+I was interested in being able to quickly see and navigate all these diagnostics directly in (Neo)Vim.

 This is easily achievable using the `:make` command and compiler plugins, or by